-211 An Introduction to Music.
+211 AN INTRODUCTION TO MUSIC.
 F, core.
 A general course designed to develop intelligent discrimination in the listener.
-Structural principles and aesthetic content with reference to the various forms and styles of music are considered with emphasis on the Baroque and Romantic periods.
-Listening, term paper, book reports.
-No prerequisite.
+Structural principles and aesthetic content of music with reference to the various forms and styles are considered.
+Study of the principal musical styles of Western civilization by means of representative works by outstanding composers.
 Mr. De Jonge.